yvovonBerg/TycoonUE4Docs/docs/using_tycoon_animation.md

 # Using the animation pack

-1. Verify that the animation pack plugin is installed.
-(By going to the plugins section in Unreal.)
-2. In the content browser -> Enable the sources panel.
+1. In the content browser -> Enable the sources panel.
-3. Click on TycoonAnimation C++ classes -> TycoonAnimation -> Public -> TycoonAnimationController and drag it into your current level.
+2. Click on TycoonTool C++ classes -> TycoonAnimation -> Public -> TycoonAnimationController and drag it into your current level.
-4. In your level blueprint -> Create a reference to the TycoonAnimationController.
+3. In your level blueprint -> Create a reference to the TycoonAnimationController.

 # Animate basic actors: